marlam/bino/doc/bino-manual.md

   Start in fullscreen mode.

-# Output modes
+# Output Modes

+## Single-Screen Output

 Most output modes should be self explanatory, but there are some exceptions:

 - `stereo` requires OpenGL quad-buffered stereo support, typically limited to high-end graphics cards.
+You must use the `--stereo` option on the command line to enable this mode.
 - `alternating` tries to mimic stereo mode by displaying the left and right frames alternating, ideally at display speed.
 This is unreliable since Bino has no way of making sure that its output frames actually correspond to